Stratification theorems for exponential sums in families: Introduction

+\begin{remark} In fact, the result states the stronger fact that there is a \emph{common} KL-datum which ``works'' for all~$g$, but below when considering families of varieties, it will be necessary to restrict the choices of~$g$, and for this reason we find it cleaner to quantify separately over the function~$g$.
+This is further justified by the fact that, in many applications, this uniformity with respect to~$g$ is not really exploited. \end{remark}

-The quantitative questions we want to address are the following: \begin{enumerate} \item Given $(V,f)$, can one bound the ``complexity'' of a KL-datum $(\mathcal{X},N,C)$ of~$(V,f)$?
-Concretely, this means finding a bound for the coefficients of a family of polynomials whose common zeros define the subvarieties $X_j$, in terms of a size of the coefficients of those which define~$V$, as well as bounds for~$N$ and~$C$. \item If we have an algebraic family of data $(V_a,f_a)$, with $a\in\Zz$, how does a KL-stratification datum $(\mathcal{X}_a,N_a,C_a)$ for $(V_a,f_a)$ vary with~$a$? \end{enumerate}
+The quantitative problems we want to address are the following: \begin{enumerate} \item Given $(V,f)$ (and possibly~$g$), can one bound the ``complexity'' of a KL-datum $(\mathcal{X},N,C)$ of~$(V,f)$?
+Concretely, this means finding a bound for $N$, $C$ and for the coefficients of a family of polynomials whose common zeros define the subvarieties $X_j$, in terms of a bound on the size of the coefficients of the equations which define~$V$. \item If we have an ``algebraic'' family of data $(V_a,f_a)$, parameterized by $a\in\Zz$ (or some other parameter space), how does a KL-datum $(\mathcal{X}_a,N_a,C_a)$ for $(V_a,f_a)$ vary with~$a$?
+Here, the way $g$ varies with~$a$ will need some care. \end{enumerate}

-We will explain briefly in Section~\ref{sec-motivation} the original motivations for these questions.
-Our main goal in this paper is to give positive answers to these questions.
-Although the two questions might seem to be of a somewhat different nature, and the second possibly less relevant to analytic number theory than the first, this algebraicity statement will in fact be the key idea behind the proofs of the quantitative bound for the complexity and for the ``height'' of $\mathcal{X}$.
+We will explain briefly in Section~\ref{sec-motivation} the original motivation for these questions.
+Our main goal in this paper is to answer them, at least in some cases.
+Although there might seem to be little connection between the two questions, and the second may seem possibly less relevant to analytic number theory than the first, the key idea behind the proofs of the quantitative bound for the complexity of the stratifications will be deduced from the algebraic answer to the second question.

-Our first main theorem concerns the last question.
+Our first main theorem concerns the algebraic uniformity.
 First we introduce the setting.
 We consider non-negative integers~$n$, $d$ and~$r$ and a locally closed subscheme